christofmuc/KnobKraft-orm/adaptions/Adaptation Programming Guide.md

 Important here is that in the third byte index by `message[2]` I want to only check the upper 4 bits and ignore the lower 4 bits, as they contain the MIDI channel and might be any value from 0..15.
 So with a binary and operator `&` I mask the upper 4 bits, and compare only those.

 *And yes, if you followed so far you see now that I should rather use the edit buffer request message to detect if a DW6000 is connected, because its reply reveals the channel.*

+### What about edit buffer dumps that consist of more than one MIDI message?

+Until Orm 1.15, the parameter message really was just a single message.
+But now we can deal with multi-message type synths: The parameter message basically just becomes a parameter messages, which is the same as before, a list of bytes, and the adaptation has to do the work to split into multiple MIDI messages if that is of any relevance.

+The logic now works like this: An additional method `isPartOfEditBufferDump(message)` can be implemented, signaling by returning true that the message presented should be part of the messages parameter to the isEditBufferDump() message.
+In turn, the isEditBufferDump() should return only true if it has enough messages to complete the full edit buffer.

+As an example, we can look at a typical Yamaha Sysex implementation.
+Let's take the Yamaha reface DX, a 4 operator FM synth which has multiple messages per edit buffer dump.

+The isPartOfEditBufferDump is implemented like this:

+    def isPartOfEditBufferDump(message):
+        # Accept a certain set of addresses
+        return isBulkHeader(message) or isBulkFooter(message) or isCommonVoice(message) or isOperator(message)

+with the isBulkHeader etc functions checking this single MIDI message for certain bytes (their implementation can be found in the YamahaRefaceDX.py file in the repository.)

+Now isEditBufferDump(messages) gets presented all messages which have been received where isPartOfEditBufferDump() returned true.
+To check that all required messages have been received and the "messages" parameter really is a full edit buffer dump, we do:

+    def isEditBufferDump(data):
+        messages = splitSysexMessage(data)
+        headers = sum([1 if isBulkHeader(m) else 0 for m in messages])
+        footers = sum([1 if isBulkFooter(m) else 0 for m in messages])
+        common = sum([1 if isCommonVoice(m) else 0 for m in messages])
+        operators = sum([1 if isOperator(m) else 0 for m in messages])

+        return headers == 1 and footers == 1 and common == 1 and operators == 4

+so basically we split the data or messages parameter into individual messages with the function presented below, and then count that we received exactly 1 header, 1 footer, 1 common and 4 operator messages.
+Those 7 messages together will then be stored as one patch in the Orm's database.

+Here is the splitSysexMessage function used:

+    def splitSysexMessage(messages):
+        result = []
+        start = 0
+        read = 0
+        while read < len(messages):
+            if messages[read] == 0xf0:
+                start = read
+            elif messages[read] == 0xf7:
+                result.append(messages[start:read + 1])
+            read = read + 1
+        return result

+this expects a list of bytes, and will return a list of byte lists, with each byte list starting with 0xf0 and ending with 0xf7. bytes outside of the first 0xf0 and the last matching 0xf7 will be ignored.

 ### Creating the edit buffer to send